The Scout’s motto ‘Be prepared ‘ is true for life’s little emergencies, especially with a natural first aid kit.

 Peppermint teabags- for upset stomach, cramps, poor digestion and insomnia

 Chamomile teabags – for insomnia, teething, stomach cramps, stress.
 Squeeze out a cooled teabag and place over closed eyes for inflammation or eye infections.
-Also useful for hot flashes.
+Also useful for hot flashes during menopause.

 Echinacea tincture – for prevention and in early stages of colds, flu, sore throat, fever, earache and inflammation.
 It contaisn alcholo, so add the drops to a mug of boiled water to allow the alchol to evaporate.
 If you’re a recovering alcoholic, this won’t remove all the alchohol, sorry, you should find an alternative herbal extract (eg glycerine extracted rather than ethanol) and increase your vitamin C.